tetigi/kraken-core/readme.md

 # kraken-core

-The Kraken CORE package provides the primitives of describing a build and deriving build tasks.
+The `kraken.core` package provides the primitives of describing a build and deriving build tasks.

+Aside from the `kraken.core` package, this package also provides the `kraken.api` module that is used only at runtime by Kraken build scripts and the `kraken.testing` module for Pytest fixtures.

 ## How does it work?